AnshRaj112/AnshRaj112/README.md

 ### Current Projects

-#### Kuddle
+#### Kuddle (Ongoing)
 I am actively working on Kuddle, a project aimed at creating a user-friendly and interactive platform.
 My responsibilities include:
 - Developing and maintaining the front-end
 - Collaborating with the team to integrate new features
 - Ensuring the platform's scalability and performance

-#### Fed-Frontend
+#### Fed-Frontend (Completed)
-I am also contributing to the Fed-Frontend project, which focuses on enhancing the front-end experience for users.
-My contributions include:
+I have successfully completed my work on the Fed-Frontend project, which focused on enhancing the front-end experience for users.
+My contributions included:
 - Implementing responsive design principles
 - Optimizing the user interface for better usability
 - Collaborating with other developers to deliver high-quality code

+#### Fed-Backend (Completed)
+Alongside Fed-Frontend, I also contributed to Fed-Backend, where I was involved in:
+- Implementing custom error handling for improved reliability
+- Assisting in sorting and managing data to enhance backend performance

-#### KIITBites
+#### KIITBites (Ongoing)
-I am excited about an upcoming project named KiitBites, which aims to provide a convenient food ordering platform similar to Zomato and Swiggy.
+I am excited about an upcoming project named KIITBites, which aims to provide a convenient food ordering platform similar to Zomato and Swiggy.
 This project is specifically designed for students of KIIT and anyone near their premises to order from their food courts.
 The technologies used in this project include:
-- *Front-end*: TypeScript, Next.js, Module.scss
+- **Front-end**: TypeScript, Next.js, Module.scss
-- *Back-end*: Node.js with Express and Prisma
+- **Back-end**: Node.js with Express and Prisma
-- *Database*: PostgreSQL
+- **Database**: PostgreSQL

 ## Additional Skills and Interests